PlasmaPy/hack-week/resources/README.md

 This directory contains resources pertinent to the 2022 Plasma Hack Week.
-Added resources include, but are not limit to, pre-event background materials, demo jupyter notebooks, tutorials, etc.
+Added resources include, but are not limit to, pre-event background materials, demo Jupyter notebooks, tutorials, etc.

 ### Contents: